PS2ClassicsVault/Steam-OS-Tweaks-Installer/README.md

 `sudo bash steamos_tweaks.sh`

-Once it has finished, reboot your device.
+Once it has finished, reboot your device to complete installation.

 ## Reverting the tweaks Instructions: